 PONG Bounces Home

 1974 sees Atari with an 81% increase in sales for the first half of the fiscal year over the same period the previous year.
-They’ve also made moves, under the auspices of newly appointed VP of operations Lloyd Warman, into becoming an arcade operator themselves, opening several Atari Game Centers in the Bay area, filled with their early games like PONG, and Gotcha.
+By May they have 300 employees, mostly young, long haired hippies listening to rock-music blaring from speakers, filling three shifts, day and night, generally producing 200 game boards a day from their Los Gatos manufacturing plant.
+Atari also makes moves, under the auspices of VP of operations Lloyd Warman, to becoming an arcade operator themselves, opening several Atari Game Centers in the Bay area, filled with their early games like PONG, and Gotcha.
 One big attraction to drive gamers into their Fun Centers is undoubtedly Atari’s very first racing game, Gran Trak 10, hitting the arcades in March of 1974.
 Reports come in of Gran Trak 10 pulling in $60, $80…. even $100 dollars a day at prime locations.
 Stores in the Atari operations division includes the 1300 ft2 Atari Family Game Center, located on the terrace level of the BayFair Regional Shopping Center in San Leandro.
 Opening on May 31, 1974, it is a more fuller implementation of Atari’s vision for “themed” video game arcades, whether it be “Gay Nineties”, “Old West” or the always wonderful 70’s catch-all “Space Age”.
 With 16 Atari games installed there, it sounds like the very apex of the video game arcade…. but after replacing Warman with Gene Lipkin, Atari would abandon the Atari Game Center concept by Spring of 1975.

 By 1975 there are around 500 employees working at its facilities in Los Gatos and Santa Clara, with 30 engineers ensconced at its far-flung Grass Valley research lab north of Sacramento.
 One employee, Harold Lee, proposes taking Atari into the consumer electronics realm: a home version of PONG, able to be hooked up to any TV set.
 Lee, Bob Brown and Alcorn produce the system, giving it the codename Darlene and starting a long Atari engineering department tradition of naming systems after female co-workers.
 In 1975 Atari cuts a deal with Tom Quinn, head purchaser for the sporting goods department at national retailer Sears, to sell the system under the Sears Tele-Games label.
 The order is for 150,000 units.
 Bushnell has nowhere near the facilities to produce that many in the time Sears wants them, so he taps venture capitalist Don Valentine for a $10 million line-of-credit to expand.
 Released in October, Atari’s $100 home PONG console becomes Sears biggest selling item, with reports of people waiting outside stores for hours to get one.
 And once again, manufacturers swarm out of the woodwork, this time with myriad versions of home PONG games.
 Around $250 million worth of PONG-type games for the TV are sold by various manufacturers in 1975., with prices ranging from $60 to $120 depending on what game options are available, or whether the display is B&W or colour.
 The simple table-tennis game is expanded to include hockey, handball, multiplayer doubles tennis, skeet shooting with a light gun, among other offerings.